constrained-opt-ml/constrained-opt-ml.github.io/_pages/reviewers.md

 * A **1-2 paragraph critical review** covering the paper's overall *impact potential*, *soundness*, and *clarity* (see [above](#review-criteria) for details).
 * A **recommendation** (accept, unsure, or reject) with a clear justification.
 * A **checkbox** to recommend outstanding papers for a **contributed talk** at the workshop.
 If selected, please specify the relevant track (details available [here](https://constrained-opt-ml.github.io/submissions/#contributed-talks)) and provide your justification for the recommendation.

+The review process is **double-blind**; therefore, ensure your reviews do not disclose your identity.

 Please note there will be **no discussion period**; reviews and decisions will be final.